A Superb Old Australian Tasmanian Indigenous Maireener Shell Necklace19th C

 |Collection No.||Tasmania Shell Necklaces|

-These beautiful Shell Necklaces were made by the indigenous women of Tasmania.
-The Necklaces are made from the Maireener Shells or Rainbow Kelp Shells.
-These iridescent shells were collected , dried and strung into necklaces by Tasmania indigenous Women from ancient times until today.
+This very beautiful Shell Necklace is made from the tiniest Shells by the indigenous women of Tasmania.
+The Necklace is made from the Maireener Shells or Rainbow Kelp Shells.
+These iridescent shells were collected, dried, and strung into necklaces by Tasmania indigenous Women from ancient times until today.

-These five strands are from the Victorian period in the mid to late 19th Century , they were very popular as souvenir memories from Tasmania and Australia in general.
-These are strung on strong cotton thread & are still in very good original condition.
+Dating from the Victorian period in the mid to late 19th Century, they were very popular as souvenir memories from Tasmania and Australia in general.
+These are strung on the strong cotton thread & are still in very good original condition.
 Some of the colours like purple were dyed but the translucent shells are natural.

 The National Museum of Australia states